Ukraine says mining town holding out against Russian assault - Local News 8

 Associated Press

 KYIV, Ukraine (AP) — The fate of a devastated salt-mining town in eastern Ukraine is hanging in the balance.
-Ukrainian forces are holding out against a furious Russian onslaught in what has become a bloody focal point of the almost 11-month war.
-Though unlikely to provide a turning point in the war, Soledar’s fall to the Kremlin’s forces after months of Ukrainian defense would be a battlefield milestone and offer Russian troops a strategic springboard for their efforts to encircle the nearby city of Bakhmut.
-A Ukraine military spokesman said Wednesday that Russian claims it had conquered Soledar were “untrue.”
+Ukraine says its forces are holding out against a furious Russian onslaught in one of the fiercest and costliest recent ground battles of the nearly 11-month war.
+Soledar is under heavy shelling by Russian forces using jets, mortars and rockets.
+A Ukrainian military officer near Soledar said the Russian assault was unrelenting.
+Ukraine’s deputy defense minister on Wednesday denied Russian claims that Soledar had fallen but acknowledged that heavy fighting was ongoing.